LucasCasadoPrime/CSDLib/README.md

 ## About The Project
 This is a usefull C library to make your project faster and easier, made especially for Epitech students to learn and understand C language and it's particularities.

+To be informed about the project, you can visit the [Discord](https://discord.gg/2uWZjPVxn4)

 <p  align="right">(<a  href="#top">back to top</a>)</p>